maxdiluca/massimilianodiluca/content/home/tags.md

 widget = "tag_cloud"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 49  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

-title = "Publications"
-subtitle = "Keywords"
+title = "Key Outputs and Publications" subtitle = "Keywords"

 [content]